Trump Says He'll Target Iran's Cultural Sites. That's Illegal

 Sparing cultural sites in war is so important that the Pentagon even went to the trouble of designing/distributing decks of cards to boost awareness among troops serving in Iraq and Afghanistan.
 The president's comments prompted me to find the deck I was given some years back: pic.twitter.com/CIbYLJDW1O— Hannah Bloch (@HannahBloch) January 6, 2020

-"Cultural sites and cultural objects that can provide sort of a baseline for recovering from strife, whether it's civil war or war against an external agent,'" says Wilkie, an archaeologist and the former president of the Archaeological Institute of America.
+"Cultural sites and cultural objects that can provide sort of a baseline for recovering from strife, whether it's civil war or war against an external agent," says Wilkie, an archaeologist and the former president of the Archaeological Institute of America.
 "And so one way to demoralize the population is to destroy its cultural heritage."

-As World War II was underway in 1943, then-Gen. Dwight D. Eisenhower issued an order to his commanders, demanding the protection of historical monuments:
+As World War II was underway in 1943, then-Gen. Dwight D. Eisenhower issued an order to his commanders demanding the protection of historical monuments:

 "Today we are fighting in a country which has contributed a great deal to our cultural inheritance, a country rich in monuments which by their creation helped and now in their old age illustrate the growth of the civilization which is ours.
 We are bound to respect those monuments so far as war allows.

 "If we have to choose between destroying a famous building and sacrificing our own men, then our men's lives count infinitely more and the building must go.
 But the choice is not always so clear-cut as that.
 In many cases the monuments can be spared without any detriment to operational needs.
 Nothing can stand against the argument of military necessity.
 That is an accepted principle.
-But the phrase "military necessity" is sometimes used where it would be more truthful to speak of military convenience or even of personal convenience.
+But the phrase 'military necessity' is sometimes used where it would be more truthful to speak of military convenience or even of personal convenience.
 I do not want it to cloak slackness or indifference."

 The Hague Convention was developed after the war brought the destruction of important cultural sites such as the monastery at Monte Cassino, founded in 529 and bombed by the Allies in 1944.